 2. The Ideal Weather Conditions:

-The weather condition can make or break your plan of flying kites with children.
+The weather conditions can make or break your plan of flying kites with children.
 If the weather is breezy, but not enough to bowl you over, then it’s the perfect time for flying kites.
 With a nice breeze, your children can make the kite soar and dance.
 You can even take the windsock or flag test to avert the possibility of a disappointed afternoon.
 Also, ensure that you fly in safe conditions.
 By safe conditions, we mean no lightning or rains.

 3. The Right Place:

 As important, it is to pick the right kite and ideal weather condition, it is equally important to select the right place for setting the kite soaring in the sky.
-When it comes to flying kites, more room equals to more fun.
+When it comes to flying kites, more room equals more fun.
 Parks, beaches, terrace and fields are the best bet.
 Trees are harmless, but they ‘eat’ kites.
 So the fewer, the better.
 Make sure that your kid does not fly the kites near power lines or roads.

 How To Fly A Kite? – Step-by-step Instructions

 Now that we have all the basics let’s look at how to fly a kite instructions for kids.